Another Word For CATER

 suit

-Noun : A set of clothes to be worn together, now especially a man's matching jacket and trousers (also business suit or lounge suit), or a similar outfit for a woman.
+Noun : (clothing) A set of clothes to be worn together, now especially a man's matching jacket and trousers (also business suit or lounge suit), or a similar outfit for a woman.

 Noun : (by extension) A garment or set of garments suitable and/or required for a given task or activity: space suit, boiler suit, protective suit, swimsuit.

-Noun : (Pakistan, women's speech) a dress.
+Noun : (Pakistan, women's speech) A dress.

 fulfil

-Verb : Britain standard spelling of fulfill.
+Verb : British English standard spelling of fulfill.

 tackle